 Please follow these links for extra resources from Read Write Inc:

-For further information on how Phonics is structures across Reception and Year 1, please see below:
+For further information on how Phonics is structured across Reception and Year 1, please click here for a parent booklet and/ or see below:

 Daily reading sessions are provided across the whole school.
 We focus on vocabulary, inferencing and comprehension skills.
 We listen to children read on a regular basis and use Accelerated Reader and teacher assessment to ensure pupils have the correct book for their reading age.